YeeeeeHan/cronos-backend/README.md

 }
 ```

-[Errormiddleware](#errormiddleware) helps to handle errors through the request lifecycle in a graceful manner, by catching all errors that a thrown during the request.
+[ErrorMiddleware](#errormiddleware) helps to handle errors through the request lifecycle in a graceful manner, by catching all errors that a thrown during the request.
 This allows us to parse the error by first checking `if (err instanceof CustomError)` to provide meaningful error message to the client.
 Else, a general 500 Internal Server Error will be returned to the client.

 Logging allows us to monitor the health of the server via helpful logs which provides valuable insights into troubleshooting issues as well as tracking of important events like unexpected errors.
 This project uses Pino as a light-weight logger, allows logging of different severity levels. `log.Info` for general server logs and `log.Error` during RPC errors or Internal Server Errors.
 Ideally, all `log.Error` should trigger a monitoring system to notify developers about the error.

 ## Database
-This project use Postgres as it is a tried and tested solution.
+This project uses Postgres as it is a tried and tested solution.
 A database is needed to store user information to facilitate registeration and login.

 ### Prisma
 Prisma is used as a Postgres ORM for easy database modelling, migrations and querying.